expo/expo/docs/pages/versions/unversioned/bare/exploring-bare-workflow.md

 Expo for web also works on bare projects.
 Here we will just import one simple component into `App.web.js` to demonstrate it, and run `expo start --web`.

 <Video file="exploring-bare/web.mp4" spaceAfter />

+## Releasing to App Store and Play Store

+This is entirely up to you!
+The Expo build service does not yet support builds for the bare workflow.

+## Over the air updates

+This is also up to you!
+The Expo updates service does not yet support over the air updates for the bare workflow.

+## That's it!

+You are now, at a very high level, familiar with the steps you would go through to get started on building an app with the bare workflow.
+Continue on to [Up and Running](../up-and-running/) to get started coding!

+Are you feeling intimidated?
+It might be better for you to start out with the managed workflow if you're new to this.
+Check out the [managed workflow walkthrough](../../workflow/exploring-managed-workflow/) for more information.